What if you build your ideal suburban family home and then realise it’s not so ideal?

 • Energy Efficiency Rating (EER): From 0 to 6.7 stars (84% predicted reduction in heating and cooling loads)

 • Lifecycle Carbon Analysis: Carbon positive with 6kW solar PV system, view the report.
 (The clients are installing more than this, but we set ourselves the goal of neutrality with only a 6kW system, so our reports are based on this.)
+Note: offsets are based on current grid statistics so we are very critical of the likely reality of truly being offset over lifetime.

 • Upfront Embodied Carbon: Approximately 25% less than new reference home